golkir/llama2-7b-minidatabricks/README.md

 ## Acknowledgments

 - The Dolly 15k dataset is originally provided by Databricks.
-[Link to Dolly 15k dataset](https://huggingface.co/datasets/databricks/databricks-dolly-15k).
+[Link to Databricks Dolly 15k dataset](https://huggingface.co/datasets/databricks/databricks-dolly-15k).
 - The Llama 2 model can be found in [HuggingFace repository](https://huggingface.co/meta-llama/Llama-2-7b-hf).

 ## License